Kungsbacka/ExchangeMaintenance/README.md

 ## Deploy

+The script depends on the [Exchange Online PowerShell V2 module](https://docs.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps) and uses a service principal with certificate authentication.
+Instructions on how to create a service principal and assign permissions can be found [here](https://docs.microsoft.com/en-us/powershell/exchange/app-only-auth-powershell-v2?view=exchange-ps).

 Rename Config.example.ps1 to Config.ps1 and update configuration settings.
-ExchangePassword must be encrypted using DPAPI with the service account that is going to run the script (preferably a gMSA).
+AppCertificatePassword must be encrypted using DPAPI with the service account that is going to run the script (preferably a gMSA).
 This can be accomplished by following the steps below:

 1. Start PowerShell as the service account.
 If the account is a gMSA, you can do this with PsExec (<https://docs.microsoft.com/en-us/sysinternals/downloads/psexec>).